-- How the regulatory strategy and development plan to support the product indication or product label change, if applicable, are appropriate and well-described. - Whether the application includes documentation that the study is exempt from FDA regulation, or that the IND or IDE application has been submitted to the FDA, as appropriate. - For investigator-sponsored regulatory exemptions (e.g., IND, IDE), whether there is evidence of appropriate institutional support. - Whether plans to comply with GMP, GLP, and GCP guidelines are appropriate. - Whether the identified next level of development and/or commercialization is realistic. - Whether the funding strategy described to bring the intervention to the next level of development (e.g., specific industry partners, specific funding opportunities to be applied for) is reasonable and achievable. - For knowledge products, whether the proposed collaborations and other resources are achievable to provide continuity of development. - Whether the schedule and milestones for bringing the intervention to the next level of development (next-phase clinical trials, transition to industry, delivery to the market, incorporation into clinical practice, and/or approval by the FDA) are achievable. - Whether the potential risk analysis for cost, schedule, manufacturability, and sustainability is realistic and reasonable. - How well the application identifies intellectual property ownership, demonstrates the appropriate access to all intellectual property rights necessary for development and commercialization, describes an appropriate intellectual and material property plan among participating organizations (if applicable), and addresses any impact of intellectual property issues on product development and subsequent government access to products supported by this program announcement.
+- How the regulatory strategy and development plan to support the product indication or product label change, if applicable, are appropriate and well described. - Whether the application includes documentation that the study is exempt from the FDA or other international regulatory agency, or that the IND or IDE application (and/or international equivalent) has been submitted to the regulatory agency, as appropriate. - How well the documentation provided supports the feasibility of acquiring an active IND or IDE (and/or international equivalent) covering the proposed trial, if applicable. - For investigator-sponsored regulatory exemptions (e.g., IND, IDE, or other international equivalent), whether there is evidence of appropriate institutional support. - Whether plans to comply with GMP, GLP, and GCP guidelines are appropriate. - Whether the identified next level of development and/or commercialization is realistic. - Whether the funding strategy described to bring the intervention to the next level of development (e.g., specific industry partners, specific funding opportunities to be applied for) is reasonable and achievable. - For knowledge products, whether the proposed collaborations and other resources are achievable to provide continuity of development. - Whether the schedule and milestones for bringing the intervention to the next level of development (next-phase clinical trials, transition to industry, delivery to the market, incorporation into clinical practice, and/or approval by the regulatory agency) are achievable. - Whether the potential risk analysis for cost, schedule, manufacturability, and sustainability is realistic and reasonable. - How well the application identifies intellectual property ownership, demonstrates the appropriate access to all intellectual property rights necessary for development and commercialization, describes an appropriate intellectual and material property plan among participating organizations (if applicable), and addresses any impact of intellectual property issues on product development and subsequent government access to products supported by this program announcement.